I was reviewing a contract today. They had a sentence in there:

 For a gross misconduct dismissal it is very similar to a normal disciplinary.

-Normally, if the employee has less than 2 years’ service you would avoid the process and just give them their notice.
-However if you want to not pay their notice, you would have to follow the full procedure for it to be considered fair – they have no protection from unfair dismissal but they can claim unpaid monies.
+However if you do not want to pay their notice, you would have to follow the full gross misconduct disciplinary procedure for it to be considered fair – they have no protection from unfair dismissal but they can claim unpaid monies.